garylirocks/quickrefs/azure-networking.markdown

     - Request headers
     - Response headers
     - URL components (path, query string)
-- **HTTP settings**: backend port/protocol, cookie-based affinity, time-out value, path or hostname overriding, default or custom probe, etc
+- **Backend settings (aka.
+HTTP settings)**: backend port/protocol, cookie-based affinity, time-out value, path or hostname overriding, default or custom probe, etc
 - **Health probes**
   - If not configured, a default probe is created, which waits for 30s before deciding whether a server is unavailable
   - If there are multiple listeners, each listener sends health probes independently